 Congratulations on your acceptance into a graduate program at RIT!
 Our faculty and staff are delighted that you will be joining us, and are ready to help you make a smooth transition to your graduate program.
 Use this website for information on important next steps you should take and to discover the comprehensive resources available to you as an RIT student.
-Be sure to check out the Office of Graduate Education for information on the graduate student community and how you can stay informed and get involved.
+Be sure to check out the RIT Graduate School for information on the graduate student community and how you can stay informed and get involved.

 Twyla J. Cummings, Ph.D.

 Dean of Graduate Education

 International students in select master’s programs have the option to begin the Fall 2021 semester online, either from home or our campus in Dubai.
 Learn more

 First Steps to Enroll